Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 tar xvzf *.tar.gz
 ```

 Expand the taxonomic lineages into a simplified tsv lookup.
+This will create a `expanded_ncbi_taxonomy.tsv` file in your current directory.
 ```
 python3 genbank_nodes_and_names_to_taxonomy.py  names.dmp nodes.dmp
 ```